 - Set the heat to LOW and cook the onion slices until browned, about 10 to 12 hours, stirring the onions every three hours or so.

-- Strain the onion slices well (see notes after the recipe) and return to the slow cooker.
+- Strain the onion slices well and return to the slow cooker.

 - Cut the cream cheese into small cubes and add to the onions.